eltonbautista/eltonbautista/README.md

 ### Hi there 👋
-- 🔭 My name is Elton and I am an aspiring Full-Stack Developer who is passionate about learning new technologies and developing my skillset.
+- 🔭 My name is Elton and I am a Full-Stack Developer who is passionate about learning new technologies and developing my skillset.
 - 🙆‍ I graduated university with a BSc. in Psychology and have a great interest in all things related to how people think, and act.
 My main focus in my studies were interpersonal relationships and industrial/organizational psychology.
 - 💻 I'm an aspiring Full-Stack Developer!
 - 🌱 I’m currently learning Computer Science concepts, grinding DSA type problems, and NodeJS!